What was your undergraduate major and why?

 I am involved in a number of student organizations and extracurricular activities at UNC Charlotte.
 I am a Resident Advisor in Greek Village, a founding member of Belk College Women in Business Ambassadors Board, Treasurer for the honor society Order of Omega, member of Fellowship of Christian Athletes, cheerleader for the UNC Charlotte Cheerleading squad and a sister of Alpha Delta Pi where I have served as President and Finance Vice President.
 I had a summer internship with the public accounting firm PricewaterhouseCoopers in the assurance department.

-The best part of my academic experience has been knowing my hard work paid off in the classroom by seeing my name on the Chancellor’s or Dean’s list every semester.
+The best part of my academic experience was knowing my hard work paid off in the classroom by seeing my name on the Chancellor’s or Dean’s list every semester.

 How would you describe the Belk College of Business to someone who is thinking about applying?